ABM4ALL/Melodie/paper/paper.md

 This work is not supported by any funding.
 Dr. Songmin Yu would like to thank the free and creative working atmosphere at Fraunhofer ISI, especially the inspiring talks and nice beer time with the colleagues.
-Zhanyi Hou would like to thank his supervisor and his research partners from Beihang University for their support and guidance for programming.
+Zhanyi Hou would like to thank his supervisor, Prof. Shunkun Yang, and his research partners from Beihang University for their support and guidance for programming.

 # References